Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 We are:

-• On 9th May 2024 our Mobile Monitoring Facility known as an MMF was installed at Our Lady and St Pauls RC Primary School, Sutherland Rd, Heywood, which is near to Pilsworth South Landfill Site.
-The MMF will collect data for approximately three months.
+• We have carried out a 103-day period of monitoring from 10th May 2024 until 20th August 2024.
+The Mobile Monitoring Facility known as an MMF was installed at Our Lady and St Pauls RC Primary School, Sutherland Rd, Heywood, which is near to Pilsworth South Landfill Site.

 Who else is involved.